theCreedo/jekyll-now/_posts/2016-10-9-Week-Seven.md

 ---
 layout: post
-title: Week Seven - For a Greater Extension
+title: Week Seven - Balance to an Extension
 ---

 What did you do this past week?